 To help avoid damage to the electronic controls, proper welding procedures are necessary.
-Before welding on an engine that is equipped with an electronic engine, observe the following precautions:
+Before welding on an engine that is equipped with electronic controls, observe the following precautions:

-- 1. Turn off the engine.
+- Turn off the engine.
 Place the key start switch in the OFF position. - 2.
-If the machine has a battery disconnect switch, open the switch.
+If the vehicle has a battery disconnect switch, open the switch.
 Otherwise, disconnect the negative "-" battery cable from the battery of the vehicle.